 Make sure your contractor is licensed, bonded and insured.

-Obtain a written contracting spelling out what is included and what is excluded.
+Obtain a written contract spelling out what is included and what is excluded.

 Paying your contractor.